 Nasri uses stitching not just to join things together, but to show us that fixing something takes time, care, and gentleness.

 What is going on in this artwork?
 Look closely at the lines made by the thread.
-Are they straight and perfect, or are they bumpy and textured?
+Describe what they look like or might feel like to touch.

 Why do you think the artist chose to sew instead of using tape or glue?
 What does sewing make you think of?